ls1intum/thesis-template-typst/README.md

 # thesis-template-typst
-A Typst template for your Bachelor's or Master's thesis.
+This repository provides a comprehensive Typst template for writing your Bachelor's or Master's thesis at the CIT School of TUM (Technical University of Munich).
+It includes two types of documents: a proposal template and a thesis template, both specifically designed for students in the field of Informatics.
+For more information about writing a thesis at the CIT School, please visit the [official CIT website](https://www.cit.tum.de/en/cit/studies/students/thesis-completing-your-studies/informatics/).

 **Note:** This is only a template.
 You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor!